This new program supports Minnesota farmers by reimbursing a portion of the costs they may incur while transitioning to organic.

 Q: What is the deadline?

 A: Your application must be postmarked by mid-February (see application for exact date).
-You can submit receipts for costs incurred between January 1 – December 31.
+You can submit receipts for costs you paid between January 1 – December 31 of the previous year.

 Q: Why is the MDA doing this?